scalding-io/social-media-analytics/README.md

 * Calculation of Top100 heavy hitters on 5 million unique elements
 * Calculation of Top100 heavy hitters on 200 million unique elements
-* Calculation of multiple histograms in a single pass: Top-10 wikipedia edits/seconds, Top-100 authors, Frequencies of 12 months, and 24 hours
+* Calculation of multiple histograms in a single pass: Top-10 wikipedia edits/seconds, Top-100 authors, Frequencies of 12 months, and frequencies of 24 hours

 ## Experiment - TopN on 5 million unique elements